As a website owner, you do not want to learn the hard way that you have broken the law.

 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand the importance of having a compliant website.
-Use the information above to quickly add legal pages to your WordPress website or blog using simple and cost-effective resources and solutions.
+We hope you have found this article useful and that it has helped you understand why it’s important to have a legally compliant website.
+Use the information provided above to quickly add legal pages to your website using simple and inexpensive legal resources and WordPress plugins.